 Gastritis (acute and chronic) is an inflammation of the lining of the stomach Some people have no gastritis symptoms, but when they do occur they may include bloating, belching, loss of appetite, nausea, and vomiting.
 H. pylori infection and nonsteroidal anti-inflammatory drugs (NSAIDs) are the two main causes of gastritis.
 Alcohol, caffeine, and high-fat foods also can cause gastritis.
 Fried, fatty, and spicy foods, and alcohol aggravate gastritis symptoms.
 Other stomach lining irritants that aggravate symptoms include cigarette smoking, acidic juices, caffeine, tomato products, peppers, and chili powder.
 Foods that sooth gastritis symptoms, and that help reduce and stop H. pylori infection growth in the stomach include apples, onions, garlic, teas, green leafy vegetables, coconut water, and wheat bran.
 Gastritis is diagnosed with endoscopy, blood tests, or stool tests.
 Some people get relief from gastritis symptoms with prescription and non-prescription antacids, histamine blockers like famotidine (Pepcid AC) or ranitidine (Zantac 75), or proton pump inhibitors (PPIs) like omeprazole (Prilosec) and esomeprazole (Nexium).
 These drugs will not cure gastritis.
 Complications of gastritis include gastric cancers, MALT lymphoma, renal problems, and death.
-Read more: Gastritis Symptoms, Causes, Diet, Home Remedies, Treatment, and Cure Article
+Read more: What Is Gastritis?
+Causes, Symptoms and Treatment Article

 Multimedia: Slideshows, Images & Quizzes